Indemnification Trust FAQs

 The Trust protects you when clients point fingers over something they believe to be within your control as their photographer.
 Based on the number of incidents reported to the Trust each year, the most common issues deal with data loss, a client's dissatisfaction with the images or product production, or missing shots (often due to data loss or camera malfunctions).

-Your liability policy, which we encourage all photographers carry in addition to the Trust, protects you when you, your client, or possibly the venue has suffered harm.
-This might be falling while on location, having a live animal bite a child, or having your light stand damage a priceless work of art at a museum.
+Your liability policy, which we encourage all photographers carry in addition to the Trust, protects you when your client, or another third party has suffered harm.
+This might be having a live animal bite a child, or having your light stand damage a priceless work of art at a museum.